sony/nnabla/doc/python/tutorial/mixed_precision_training.rst

 1. Use the accelerator for computation (here we assume Tensor Cores)
 2. Use loss scaling to prevent underflow
-3. Use dynamic loss calling to prevent overflow/underflow
+3. Use dynamic loss scaling to prevent overflow/underflow

 In NNabla, we can do the correspondences as follows.